 In collaboration with Utah State's Center for Colorado River Studies, and recreational river users, I am beginning to examine how tributary canyons and the rapids of lower Cataract Canyon are recovering following the recession of water in Lake Powell.
 Using recently-collected geospatial data including airborne lidar and multibeam sonar, we’re examining the thickness and accumulation rates of sediment in tributary canyons around the Lake.

-Estimated sediment accumulation rates over the 56 year period between 1959 and 2019 in the lower (downstream) portion of Lake Powell Reservoir.
+Estimated sediment accumulation rates over the 58 year period between 1959 and 2017 in the middle portion of Lake Powell Reservoir.
 Pre-dam topography was collected by photogrammetric interpretation of aerial photographs, while 2015 bathymetry was collected by the U.S. Geological Survey using multibeam sonar.
 The difference in elevation between the two datasets provides an estimate of sediment accumulaton during the post-dam period.

 We’re also using airborne lidar to map the water level drops through rapids of Lower Cataract Canyon, which can be used in future surveys to track the progression of rapid re-emergence via downcutting of the channel bed through accumulated sediment.